danmbrown/city-of-whispers/Magistrate.md

 People show up at the most inopportune times.
 Nothing shakes up a situation more than a person appearing on the scene.
 And when that person has a connection with the characters, the more difficult the situation becomes.
 And sometimes, a person merely showing up changes an innocuous circumstance into a situation.

 ### Disrupt someone's routine
+### Introduce a complication to their faction
+Factions are represented by aspects -- generally benefits or advantages held by the faction -- and complications -- things that make it difficult for the faction to work toward its ends.
+A character's attachment to their faction can be more important to them than their family.
+Their actions may not have direct and immediate consequences to them, but may impact their faction, an indirect outcome that can yet be far more devastating.

 ### Put them in conflict with their faction
 Factions provide a bit of safety in an otherwise unforgiving environment.
 Characters can turn to their factions for help.
 But a faction can turn on any of its members in a heartbeat, should the character no longer represent the faction's best interests.
 Or perhaps the character is more valuable to the faction ejected and ostracized.
 Or perhaps there's been a shift in power within the faction, and the characters' allies are no longer in control.